 Ultimate Vocabulary is an online vocabulary learning and practice program for first graders through adults.
-You access the program through the internet, so you do need an internet connection.
 You subscribe for a three-year period, and this gives you access for up to five family members on multiple computers.
 (It probably won’t work on tablets or other devices since you need to use the keyboard and can’t have it blocking part of your screen.)
 The program comes with 193 lists of vocabulary words, and you can also create your own.

 Words lists are extensive with the majority averaging about 100 words per list; there are over 142,647 words in the program’s database.
 The grade-level lists that are likely to be most appealing to many homeschoolers begin with 26 words in the first of the ten lists for first grade, growing to 42 words on the tenth list for first grade.
 There are ten lists for each grade level for first through tenth grades, with the number of words per list gradually increasing.